tadhgboyle/tab/README.md

     - Change the name and price anytime.
     - Optional PST charge on a per-item basis.
 - Inventory/Stock management *(In progress)*
+    - Depending on each product's settings (See next point), during an order, stock will be automatically removed as per quantity.
     - Each product has some settings:
         - "Stock" / "Unlimited Stock" -> Set stock count for this product, or set it to be unlimited.
         - "Box Size" -> When receiving, instead of counting/multiplying all of the boxes received, set this and receive using boxes.